 What to expect in a DIY Divorce

 We do as much of the work for you as we can, but we are restricted from performing some tasks which are exclusively reserved for solicitors, eg. accompanying you into the court room.
-At Irish Divorce Services will prepare all the files necessary to lodge your application.
+At Irish Divorce Services will assist all the files necessary to lodge your application.
 Most DIY divorce firms do this and supply instructions in the form of a DIY Divorce Step-by-Step guide.
 We don't send out step-by-step guides.
 Remember, we do all the work for you and all your paperwork is managed for you, so that your divorce will be processed in the shortest time possible and with the minimum of fuss.
 For most people, a DIY Divorce with us will simply involve:

 - Signing the court documents